 In any of the following circumstances, the FSC may reject a filing for issuance of new shares as stock dividends or capital reduction by a public company:

 - The attesting CPA issues an adverse opinion or disclaimer of opinion in the audit report.

 - The attesting CPA issues a qualified opinion in the audit report, and such qualified opinion has an impact on the fairness of presentation of the financial reports.

-- The Application Review Forms prepared by the issuer and reviewed by the attesting CPA reveal any violation of laws or regulations or the articles of incorporation, where the violation is serious.
+- The Case Review Form prepared by the issuer and reviewed by the attesting CPA reveal any violation of laws or regulations or the articles of incorporation, where the violation is serious.

 - Any of the following circumstances exist with respect to a report of capitalization of earnings:

 - The balance after statutory allocation of special reserves from undistributed earnings in accordance with paragraph 1 of Article 41 of the Act is inadequate for distribution.

 - The exchange-listed or OTC-listed company fails to prescribe a concrete dividend policy in the articles of incorporation.